 - Blend the soup until smooth

-- Put the yoghurt into a sandwich bag, snip off the end and use as a piping bag.
+To make the web, add the yoghurt into a sandwich bag, snip off the end and use as a piping bag.
 Pipe a swirl of yoghurt onto the soup then drag the yoghurt from the centre of the swirl to the end.
 Drag in different directions until it represents a web.